Learn how to play...by playing!

 We can cover up the blue square in the middle of the grid, which for this Scene won't help us.
 I'm so glad we worked together on this decision!

-On the right side of the Green Scene card is the setup pattern we need to complete it shoot it:
+On the right side of the Green Scene card is the setup pattern we need to complete to shoot it:

-On the right side of the Green Scene card is the setup pattern we need to complete it shoot it:
+On the right side of the Green Scene card is the setup pattern we need to complete to shoot it:

 And I can already start setting up for it!
 I'll assign the Camera (🎥) die and one of the Art Department (🎨) dice to their respective spots on top of the Set Piece, like so:

-We don't have to cover up ALL the blue spaces on Set Pieces when shooting.
-We just need to have our Crew dice in a pattern that matches the Scene card.
-The pattern can even be rotated or upside-down, but not mirror-flipped.
-The important thing is that we can ONLY place dice on BLUE spaces.
+To shoot a scene, we’ll first need our Crew dice in a pattern that matches the scene card.
+The pattern can be rotated or upside-down, but not mirror-flipped.
+The important thing is we can ONLY place dice on BLUE spaces.

 Also, the word "ONLY" on this particular Set Piece means that only dice with the Camera face (🎥) can be assigned to that space, which is what I did; I'm a good board gamer and I follow the rules.
 Other Set Pieces have different restrictions or bonuses.